-The U.S. Dollar is the functional currency of the Company's subsidiaries.
+The financial statements of the Company's foreign subsidiaries are translated in accordance with ASC 830, Foreign Currency Matters.
+The U.S. Dollar is the functional currency of the Company's subsidiaries and the Company's reporting currency.
 Monetary assets and liabilities are re-measured into U.S. Dollars at the applicable period end exchange rate.
 Sales and operating expenses are re-measured at average exchange rates in effect during each period.
-Gains or losses resulting from foreign currency transactions are included in net income (loss) and are insignificant for each of the three years ended December 31, 2017.
-The effect of exchange rate changes on cash and cash equivalents was insignificant for each of the three years presented in the period ended December 31, 2018.
+Gains or losses resulting from foreign currency transactions are included in net income (loss) and are insignificant for each of the three years ended December 31, 2019.
+The effect of exchange rate changes on cash and cash equivalents was insignificant for each of the three years ended December 31, 2019.